ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/install/migrate-to-2-alternate.md

 ---
-    Title: Migrate to Emissary $versionTwoX$
+Title: Migrate to Emissary 2.x
-    description: "Instructions for how to upgrade Emissary to $versionTwoX$.
-Transfer your current configuration of Ambassador Edge Stack or Emissary to $versionTwoX$."
+description: "Instructions for how to upgrade Emissary to 2.x.
+Transfer your current configuration of Ambassador Edge Stack or Emissary to 2.x."
 ---
-import Alert from '@material-ui/lab/Alert';

-# Upgrading Emissary $versionTwoX$ with a separate cluster

 You can upgrade from any version of Ambassador Edge Stack or Emissary to any version of either by installing the new version in a new Kubernetes cluster,